Highlights: Lush Orange County Foothills away from urban life. Beautiful vistas and challenging hills.

 User groups: Hikers with dogs, Mountain Bikers, and Equestrians

-User groups: Walkers with dogs, Bike riders, Rollerblades, joggers and strollers.
+User groups: Walkers with dogs, bike riders, equestrians, in-line skaters, joggers and strollers.

 Summary: The first section of the trail, from Green River golf course to Yorba Regional Park, contains the only moderate hills of the largely flat trail.
 Various types of wild life, birds and animals can be seen through this region along with a massive body of water that flows down stream and empty out at the mouth of the Huntington State Beach.
 Parking is available at various locations along the path way.